ted1030/Undo-Closed-Tabs/README.md

 # Undo Closed Tabs

-A Chrome Extension that simply restores closed tabs.
+A Extension that simply restores closed tabs.